UBCO-COSC499-Summer-2024/team-7-capstone-team-7-falcon/docs/weekly logs/personal logs/paula/individual_log_paula.md

 ### Cycle Goal Review (Reflection: what went well, what was done, what didn't; Retrospective: how is the process going and why?)

 This cycle, I mainly worked on the analysis of the results from the first round of peer testing.
-I was also able to complete my part of the work on the OMR pipeline and that is now awaiting review.
+I was also able to complete my part of the work on the OMR pipeline.

 ### Next Cycle Goals (What are you going to accomplish during the next cycle)